How to Root an Android Phone?

 Requirements for rooting Android phone

 Now once you have your ADB setup ready and have all proper exploit files in place, you can begin the rooting process.
-However, before running commands put your phone in USB debugging mode: Go to Settings > Applications > Development > Enable USB debugging and connect it to your computer.
+However, before running commands put your phone in USB debugging mode.
+To do this, go to Settings>Applications>Development>Enable USB debugging and connect it to your computer.
 Then, open command prompt:

 Once the command prompt is open, enter your platform-tools folder (directory).
 For this you can use the “cd” or change directory command.
 Also in case your sdk folder is called “android-sdk” then your command will be: